 Info for Students: The ELI Requirement

-All students at Messiah complete a minimum of one ELI-approved experience prior to graduation.
+All undergraduate students complete a minimum of one ELI-approved experience prior to graduation.

 Important ELI Facts

 - Students must have completed a minimum of 24 credits prior to completing an approved experience to fulfill their ELI requirement.
 For transfer students, credits from other institutions will be considered toward the 24 credit requirement.

 - The ELI requirement shows up as a checkbox in Degree Works, in the same way as a required Writing Intensive course.

 - Some majors have a built-in course/experience that fulfills a student’s ELI requirement while others do not.
 Students should check with their academic advisor on whether or not a requirement in their major fulfills their ELI requirement.